Fairey Swordfish: Introduction

-In July 1936, the Swordfish formally entered service with the Fleet Air Arm (FAA), which was then part of the RAF; 825 Naval Air Squadron became the first squadrons to receive the type that month.
-The Swordfish began replacing both the Fairey Seal in the spotter-reconnaissance role and the Blackburn Baffin in the torpedo bomber role in competition with the Blackburn Shark in the combined role.
+In July 1936, the Swordfish entered service with the Fleet Air Arm (FAA), which was then part of the RAF; 825 Naval Air Squadron was the first squadron to receive the type.
+The Swordfish began replacing both the Fairey Seal in the spotter-reconnaissance role and the Blackburn Baffin in the torpedo bomber role, competing with the Blackburn Shark in the combined role.
 Initially, the Shark replaced the Seal in the spotter-reconnaissance squadrons and the Swordfish replaced the Baffin in torpedo squadron, after which the Shark was quickly replaced by the Swordfish.
-For nearly two years during the late 1930s, the Swordfish was the sole torpedo bomber aircraft equipping the FAA.
+For nearly two years during the late 1930s, the Swordfish was the sole torpedo bomber aircraft used by the FAA.

 By the eve of war in September 1939, the FAA, which had been transferred to Royal Navy control, had 13 operational squadrons equipped with the Swordfish I. There were also three flights of Swordfish equipped with floats, for use with catapult-equipped warships.
 After the outbreak of the Second World War, 26 FAA Squadrons were equipped with the Swordfish.
 More than 20 second-line squadrons also operated the Swordfish for training.
-During the early months of the conflict, the Swordfish operated in mostly uneventful fleet protection and convoy escort missions.
+During the early months of the war, the Swordfish operated in mostly uneventful fleet protection and convoy escort missions.

-Norwegian Campaign
+Norwegian campaign

-The Swordfish first saw combat on 11 April 1940, during the Norwegian Campaign.
+The Swordfish first saw combat on 11 April 1940, during the Norwegian campaign.
 Several Swordfish aircraft were launched from the aircraft carrier HMS Furious to torpedo several German vessels reported to be anchoring at Trondheim.
 The Swordfish found only two enemy destroyers at Trondheim, scoring one hit in the first attack of the war by torpedo-carrying aircraft.